Kampong Limau Manis

 Kampong Limau Manis is a village in the south-west of Brunei-Muara District, Brunei.
 The population was 1,097 in 2016.
 It is one of the villages within Mukim Pengkalan Batu, a mukim in the district.
 It is home to an important archaeological site in the country, dating back to the 10th century AD.
+Their primary economic activities were agriculture and collecting forest products.